What is mediation at UNT?

 How long do mediations typically last?

-Initially, Human Resources will schedule three hours for mediation, either from 9 a.m. to noon, 1 to 4 p.m. or 1:30 to 4:30 p.m.
+Initially mediations will be scheduled for three hours, either from 9 a.m. to noon, 1 p.m. to 4 p.m. or 1:30 p.m. to 4:30 p.m.
 Most mediations will be completed in this time setting, and if more time is needed, the mediators will work to set up additional mediation sessions as close to the original time frame as possible.

 What other services does UNT provide for faculty and staff facing problems?